It is the company directors' responsibilities to ensure that the Annual Returns (AR) are filed on time.

 – Payment made to ACRA

-Dormant companies are exempted from audit requirements and are required to file the with ACRA.
+Dormant companies are exempted from audit requirements and are required to file the financial statements with Directors' Report with ACRA.

-Dormant companies must submit their unless a waiver is obtained from IRAS.
+Dormant companies must submit their income tax return unless a waiver is obtained from IRAS.

-If the company were not able to fulfil the required quorum to conduct the AGM, the shareholders/directors should seek professional advice from a local accounting firm to file an application with ACRA.
+If the company were not able to fulfil the required quorum to conduct the AGM, the shareholders or directors should seek professional advice from a local accounting firm to file an application with ACRA.

 For most companies, they have more than one director, and as such, any two (2) directors can approve the financial statements, AGM and file AR.

-If the company were not able to obtain at least two (2) directors' signatories, the shareholders/directors should seek professional advice from a local accounting firm to file an application with ACRA.
+If the company were not able to obtain at least two (2) directors' signatures, the shareholders or the directors should seek professional advice from a local corporate secretarial firm to file an application with ACRA.

-For more information and assistance on compliance requirements, kindly send us a business enquiry and our will contact you.
+For more information and assistance on compliance requirements, please complete the quotation form and our company secretarial service team can assist you.